aurielfournier/stats_spring_2015/final_project.md

 ##
 ```

-Then I wrote a for loop to use the crossdist function from the spatstat package to calculate the distance from each point to every other point in another set of points, and vise versa.
+Then I wrote a for loop to use the crossdist function from the spatstat package to calculate the distance from each point by observer A to each point by observer B and vise versa.
 These are then rbind-ed together into one master dataset.

 ```r